-The Company had cash and cash equivalents of \$13,923,245 as of June 30, 2013.
-On the same date, accounts payable and accrued liabilities outstanding totaled \$1,178,183.
+The Company had cash and cash equivalents of \$36,696,892 as of June 30, 2014.
+On the same date, accounts payable and accrued liabilities outstanding totaled \$1,226,960.

 Since inception, the Company has expended substantial resources on research and development.
 Consequently, we have sustained substantial losses.
-The Company has an accumulated deficit of \$38,299,783 at June 30, 2013.
+The Company has an accumulated deficit of \$52,406,258 at June 30, 2014.

-As of June 30, 2013, we have a cash and cash equivalent balance of \$13,923,245.
-As of the date of the filing, the Company has raised gross proceeds of \$10,308,996 through a registered direct offering before estimated offering expenses of approximately \$668,540 which includes placement agent and attorneys' fees The Company estimates that it can support current budgeted operations through June 30, 2015.
+As of June 30, 2014, we have a cash and cash equivalent balance of \$36,696,892.
+As of the date of the filing, the Company has raised gross proceeds of \$5,000,000 through the placement of the Company's Series C Convertible Debenture on July 2, 2014 and on September 5, 2014 accepted notices to exercise warrants for the purchase of an aggregate of 2,136,655 shares of the Company's common stock at the exercise price of \$3.50 per share for aggregate proceeds of \$7,478,292.50.
+The Company estimates that it can support current budgeted operations through June 30, 2016.

-While our cash and cash equivalent balance is sufficient for us to continue our operations through June 30, 2015, it is insufficient to fully execute the Company's business plan.
+While our cash and cash equivalent balance is sufficient for us to continue our operations through June 30, 2016, it is insufficient to fully execute the Company's business plan.
 If the Company is unable to obtain debt or equity financing to meet its cash needs it may have to severely limit, its business plan by reducing the funds it hopes to expend on pre-clinical studies and trials, the establishment of our own laboratory and/or research and development project.